-On our 10 day tour of Egypt that includes our Egypt temple tours, you can also visit the great temples of Egypt, which include: Temple of Ramesses II the Great and Temple of Nefertari in Abu Simbel, The temple of Isis on Philae in Aswan, the temple in Kom Ombo, the Temple of Horus in Edfu, the Temple of Queen Hatshepsut on the West Bank of Luxor, and the Temple of Karnak and Temple of Luxor on the East Bank of Luxor.
+On our 10-day tour of Egypt that includes our temple tours, you can also visit the great temples of Egypt, which include: the Temple of Ramesses II the Great and the Temple of Nefertari in Abu Simbel, the Temple of Isis on Philae in Aswan, the Temple in Kom Ombo, the Temple of Horus in Edfu, the Temple of Queen Hatshepsut on the West Bank of Luxor, and the Temple of Karnak and Temple of Luxor on the East Bank of Luxor.

-During the 8 day Egypt tour on our Egypt temple tours you will be able to visit the most famous temples in Egypt: Temple of Ramesses II the Great and Temple of Nefertari in Abu Simbel, The temple of Isis on Philae in Aswan, the temple in Kom Ombo, the temple of Horus in Edfu, the temple of Queen Hatshepsut on the West Bank of Luxor; and the Karnak Temple on the East Bank of Luxor.
-A trip to the Luxor Temple is available as an optional trip during our 8 day Egypt tour.
+During the 8-day Egypt tour on our Egypt temple tours you will be able to visit the most famous temples in Egypt: the Temple of Ramesses II the Great and the Temple of Nefertari in Abu Simbel, The temple of Isis on Philae in Aswan, the temple in Kom Ombo, the temple of Horus in Edfu, the temple of Queen Hatshepsut on the West Bank of Luxor; and the Karnak Temple on the East Bank of Luxor.
+A trip to the Luxor Temple is available as an optional trip during our 8-day Egypt tour.